 Each year, more than 1,700 students attending American high schools enter the competition.
 Three hundred are selected as semifinalists.
 From this select pool, 40 finalists are invited to participate in a week-long event in Washington, D.C., in March where they compete for USD 630,000 in awards, including a USD 100,000 prize for First Place.

-Intel STS alumni have achieved some of the world’s most revered honors: eleven have won MacArthur Foundation “Genius” grants, six have won the National Medal of Science and the National Medal of Technology, and seven have won the Nobel Prize.
+Intel STS alumni have achieved some of the world’s most revered honors: eleven have won MacArthur Foundation “Genius” grants, seven have won the National Medal of Science and the National Medal of Technology, and eight have won the Nobel Prize.

 Intel STS prizes include: